bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^fanti-2004]: Fanti, Giulio and Robert Maggiolo.  "[The double superficiality of the frontal image of the Turin Shroud](https://astro1.panet.utoledo.edu/~ljc/shroud_rev.pdf)."
 Journal of Optics A: Pure and Applied Optics.
 2004.<small>Mirrors:  [Archive.org](https://web.archive.org/web/20100704005624/https://astro1.panet.utoledo.edu/~ljc/shroud_rev.pdf)</small>
 [^fanti-2004:a]: "Photographs of the back surface of the Turin Shroud were analysed to verify the existence of a double body image of a man.
 The body image is very faint and the background not uniform; i.e., the signal-to-noise ratio is lower than one.
 Therefore, image processing, developed ad hoc, was necessary to highlight body features.
 This was based on convolution with Gaussian filters, summation of images, and filtering in spatial frequency by direct and inverse bidimensional Fourier transformations.
 Body features were identified by template matching.
 The face and probably also the hands are visible on the back of the Turin Shroud, but not features related to the dorsal image.<br>...<br>After restoration of the TS by the nuns in Chambery, ´ following the 1532 fire which had seriously damaged it, a piece of Holland cloth was sewn to the back of the TS.
 The points at which the two pieces of cloth were put together prevented observation of the back surface of the TS until 2000, when the central part was unstitched to allow the passage of a scanner.
 Images of the back surface of the TS corresponding to the frontal and dorsal images could thus be acquired.
 In 2002, the TS was completely unstitched from the Holland cloth and its back surface was photographed (Ghiberti 2002), both overall and in detail.
 Lastly, a new reinforcing cloth, which again now prevents direct observation of the back of the TS, was sewn in place."
 [^fanti-2010]: Fanti, Giulio.  "[Microscopic and Macroscopic Characteristics of the Shroud of Turin Image Superficiality](https://library.imaging.org/admin/apis/public/api/ist/website/downloadArticle/jist/54/4/art00001)."
 Imaging Science and Technology.
 2010.<small>This is a review article of research performed by others.<br>Mirrors:  [Academia.edu](https://www.academia.edu/en/4294684/Microscopic_and_macroscopic_characteristics_of_the_Shroud_of_Turin_image_superficiality)</small>
-[^fanti-2010:a]: <small>"At the fiber level the image is superficial in the sense that the color alteration of the fiber is restricted to chemical changes in the approximately 200 nm thick external cell layer.
+[^fanti-2010:a]: "At the fiber level the image is superficial in the sense that the color alteration of the fiber is restricted to chemical changes in the approximately 200 nm thick external cell layer.
 At the thread level the coloration is superficial in the sense that the it extends only to depths of 2 or 3 fibers into the thread.
-At the fabric level these superficial colorations at the thread and fiber levels cumulatively produce the phenomenon called 'the image.'"</small>
+At the fabric level these superficial colorations at the thread and fiber levels cumulatively produce the phenomenon called 'the image.'"
 [^fanti-2010:b]: <small>See figure 8.</small>
-[^fanti-2010:c]: <small>"The image has a distinct preference for running along the individual fibers making up a yarn, coloring some but not others.
-Fibers further from a flat surface, tangent to the fabric, are less colored, but from the photographs a color concentration can be detected in correspondence to crevices where two or three yarns cross each other."</small>
+[^fanti-2010:c]: "The image has a distinct preference for running along the individual fibers making up a yarn, coloring some but not others.
+Fibers further from a flat surface, tangent to the fabric, are less colored, but from the photographs a color concentration can be detected in correspondence to crevices where two or three yarns cross each other."<
-[^fanti-2010:d]: <small>"No image is found formed under the blood stains."</small>
+[^fanti-2010:d]: "No image is found formed under the blood stains."
 [^fanti-2010:e]: "Many experiments have been carried out and many hypotheses have been formulated about the body image formation mechanism but none of them have been able to experimentally reproduce and completely explain what can be directly seen looking at the TS [Turin Shroud]."
 [^fanti-2011]: Fanti, Giulio and Thibault Heimburger.  "[Letter to the Editor Comments on 'Life-Size Reproduction of the Shroud of Turin and Its Image” by L. Garlaschelli.'](https://library.imaging.org/jist/articles/55/2/art00002)"  Journal of Imaging Science and Technology.
 2011.
-[^fanti-2011:a]: <small>"At the fiber level, contrary to TS [Turin Shroud] fibers that circumferentially show uniform color1 around the fibers, tests similar to Garlaschelli’s second experiment show that the color is only on the side of the fiber’s surface exposed to the acid (see Figure 3)."</small>
+[^fanti-2011:a]: "At the fiber level, contrary to TS [Turin Shroud] fibers that circumferentially show uniform color1 around the fibers, tests similar to Garlaschelli’s second experiment show that the color is only on the side of the fiber’s surface exposed to the acid (see Figure 3)."
-[^fanti-2011:b]: <small>"The image [from Garlaschelli] is not continuous and has no fuzzy contour.
+[^fanti-2011:b]: "The image [from Garlaschelli] is not continuous and has no fuzzy contour.
 There is no color at all in noncontact areas.
-The image/nonimage spatial variation (image resolution) in Garlaschelli’s experiment is less than 1 mm while it is 4.9 mm for the TS [Turin Shroud]."</small>
+The image/nonimage spatial variation (image resolution) in Garlaschelli’s experiment is less than 1 mm while it is 4.9 mm for the TS [Turin Shroud]."
-[^fanti-2011:c]: <small>"Finally, the proven fact that there is no image color under the blood stains on the TS [Turin Shroud], which demonstrated that the blood was first on the linen and prevented the formation of the image in those areas, remains very difficult to understand in any hypothesis involving a forger (including Garlaschelli’s hypothesis)."</small>
+[^fanti-2011:c]: "Finally, the proven fact that there is no image color under the blood stains on the TS [Turin Shroud], which demonstrated that the blood was first on the linen and prevented the formation of the image in those areas, remains very difficult to understand in any hypothesis involving a forger (including Garlaschelli’s hypothesis)."
-[^fanti-2011:d]: <small>"Incidentally, from Garlaschelli himself (personal email to the second author), there is, as expected, no fluorescent halo around his “blood stains” made of pigments, contrary to the serum haloes present on the TS [Turin Shroud]."</small>
+[^fanti-2011:d]: "Incidentally, from Garlaschelli himself (personal email to the second author), there is, as expected, no fluorescent halo around his “blood stains” made of pigments, contrary to the serum haloes present on the TS [Turin Shroud]."
 [^fanti-2015]: Fanti, Gulio et al.  "[Mechanical and opto-chemical dating of the Turin Shroud](https://www.matec-conferences.org/articles/matecconf/pdf/2015/17/matecconf_wopsas2015_01001.pdf)."
 MATEC Web of Conferences.
 2015.
 [^fanti-2015:a]: <small>See tables 1 and 2.</small>
 [^fanti-2015:b]: <small>"The TS [Turin Shroud] dating have been performed using flax fibers sampled from the TS by STURP members; the first Author has their traceability documents that is also reported in Ref.
 [14].
 For example in the case of the mechanical dating, eight different TS fibers, coming from the “h” Filter (corresponding to a dusts vacuumed from the back of the TS in correspondence of the glutes area) have been recognized as such by the first author among others using a petrographic microscope and a particular technique based on cross-polarization.
 TS fibers in fact present a greater number of transversal defects (kink bands) than other more recent flax fibers and it is therefore relatively easy to detect them."</small>